charmbracelet/bubbletea/docs/creating-bubbles.md

 This can allow you to toggle between different views and organize your logic for `Update`.

 ## Showing Specific UI Components (Bubbles)
-In Bubbletea programs, you can decide which components are shown by holding a `state` field in your main model struct.
+In Bubble Tea programs, you can decide which components are shown by holding a `state` field in your main model struct.
 For example:

 ```go